-American option-American option is an option which may be exercise at any time before the expiration date.
+An American option-American option is an option which may be exercised at any time before the expiration date.

-European option-European option is an option which may be exercise at the time of expiration only.
+A European option-European option is an option which may be exercised at the time of expiration only.

-Bermudan option-A Bermudan option is an option which may be exercise at predetermined intervals.it is combination of both.
+Bermudan option-A Bermudan option is an option which may be exercised at predetermined intervals.
+It is a combination of both.
 I.e. an American option and a European option.

-Swaps-Swap means exchange of cash flow between two counter parties.
+Swaps-Swap means the exchange of cash flow between two counterparties.
 There are various types of swaps, let’s look at some of these

 - IRS (Interest rate swaps)

 - CDS (Credit default swaps)

 IRS (Interest rate swaps)- Interest rate swaps (IRS) are used to hedge against changes in interest rates.
 It is an agreement between counterparties where future interest payments are exchanged for another based on a specified principal amount.